alexamies/chinesedict-js/README.md

 manually at the moment.
 On the command line:
 ```
 npm install dialog-polyfill
+cp node_modules/dialog-polyfill/dialog-polyfill.js dist/.
 cp node_modules/dialog-polyfill/dialog-polyfill.css dist/.
 ```

 The dialog-polyfill is not used as a module.
-Import it into your HTML page:
+Load it into your HTML page:
 ```
-&lt;script src="/node_modules/dialog-polyfill/dialog-polyfill.js"&gt;&lt;/script&gt;
+&lt;script src="/dist/dialog-polyfill.js"&gt;&lt;/script&gt;
 ```

 Also, import the stylesheet:
 ```
-@import '/node_modules/dialog-polyfill/dialog-polyfill.css';
+@import '/dist/dialog-polyfill.css';
 ```

 ## Customize